tuhh-softsec/vul4j/README.md

 ## Intro
 **Vul4J** is a dataset of real-world Java vulnerabilities.
-Each vulnerability in the dataset is provided along with a human patch and Proof-of-Vulnerability (PoV) test cases and other information for the reproduction.
+Each vulnerability in the [dataset](dataset/vul4j_dataset.csv) is provided along with a human patch, Proof-of-Vulnerability (PoV) test case(s), and other information for the reproduction of the vulnerability.

 ## Quick Install
 ### Requirements
+* Linux/MacOS Machine
 * Java 8
 * Java 7
 * Maven 3